Take out a loan to start a coworking space

 What documents do I need for the loan application?

-You need a comprehensive business plan, a resume, detailed financial planning (capital requirements, revenue, profitability, and liquidity plan), a credit report, tax assessments from the past years, and proof of existing equity and collateral.
+You need a complete business plan, a CV, detailed financial planning (capital requirements, sales, profitability and liquidity plans), a Schufa report, tax assessments for the last few years and evidence of existing equity and collateral.

 How long does it take from the application to the disbursement of the loan?